tuvus/iowa-systems/README.md

 This makes it so that after the first bite the animal is much easier to catch and will surely get bitten again.
 How many bites it takes to kill an animal depends on the prey's health and the predator's bite size.

 Animals will prioritise the corpses of their prey over living prey in order to reduce overhunting.
+They will also target closer food sources rather than farther away ones.

 ---
 Reproduction: